Dot-labo/rocketchat-ai-assistant/README.md

 ### 3. Set Up the Bot Account
 Set up an account on your Rocket.Chat server to be used as a bot.
 Ensure that the bot’s username and password match those specified in the .env file created in the next step.
-The bot user must join the desired channels before running the server.
+Once the server is launched, a service for the bot will start on each channel where the bot exists.
+If the bot is newly invited to a channel, a service will automatically start for that channel as well.
+If the bot is kicked, its process will automatically stop.

 ### 4. Configure Environment
 Ensure to place a .env file at the root of your project directory with the following contents.